 Every link is unique for each social network.
 You will be able to track each blog post that is shared across your social networks.
-When this feature is enabled, we automatically add the following tags:
+When this feature is enabled, we automatically add the following parameters:

 - utm_campaign: This is always set to 'coschedule' so you can group all of the traffic coming from your CoSchedule sharing.